Stuycs-K/final-project-3-huangp-shannonh/WORKLOG.md

 ### 5/25/23

 Made explanation of decoding in presentation better.
+Added another example and some more explanation for how to find echoes.

 ## Henry Shannon